bm25s/bm25s.github.io/index.markdown

 <h1>BM25S⚡</h1>

-<i>An ultrafast and memory-efficient Python implementation of BM25 ranking algorithms, built on top of Numpy and Scipy.</i>
+<i>Fast and efficient implementations of BM25 algorithms in Python, built on top of Numpy and Scipy.</i>

 <table>
       <tr>